 Why not take advantage of the digital world and curate a list of free educational resources for your team?

-As your employees take advantage of these resources, further encourage a learner’s mindset by pointing them toward free study tools like StuDocu to help them stay organized.
+As your employees take advantage of these resources, further encourage a learner’s mindset by pointing them toward free user-generated study materials on a platform like StuDocu to help them stay up-to-date and understand topics better.

 Have an open door